exercism/v3/languages/javascript/exercises/concept/errors/.docs/instructions.md

 Your job is to implement a function that throws an error if the sensor is broken or if the machine starts overheating.

-As you know that you will later need to react differently depending on the error, you need a mechanism to differentiate the two kind of errors.
+Knowing that you will later need to react differently depending on the error, you need a mechanism to differentiate the two kind of errors.

-You could rely on the error messages, but this would make your code fragile as it would break if the message get updated.
+You could rely on the error messages, but this would make your code fragile as it would break if the message gets updated.

 So to be able to do so properly, you'll throw instances of different error classes.